 It is February in France and love is in the air.
 The rather chilly air, that is.
 At what is perhaps the coldest month of the year, there is plenty to see and do in France, provided you are well equipped with a warm jacket and thick scarf.

 February is a wonderful month to visit France, whether you are celebrating with that special someone or not.
-With many tourists avoiding the cold and the locals getting ready to head to the slopes for the winter school holidays, you will find that convening with Mona Lisa is much easier when you have her all to yourself.
+With many tourists avoiding the cold and the locals getting ready to head to the slopes for the winter school holidays, you will find that convening at the Louvre with the Mona Lisa is much easier when you have her all to yourself.

 I will say that it is quite cold and rainy in February throughout much of the country, from Paris to the French Riviera.
 The days are quite short, and the weather rather grey up and down the country.